sdondley/ClimateChangeChat/notes/current-notes.md

 ### March

 #### 8
-* Listed with half an ear to
+* Listed with half an ear to while coding https://www.youtube.com/watch?v=twrduL8aNGE
-    https://www.youtube.com/watch?v=twrduL8aNGE
 * guest mentions podcast at end which sounds good